 The first part of the infographic explains that stories have an emotional effect on the human brain.
 This refers to the topic of our previous article: Emotional Marketing.
 In other words, stories are interesting and memorable, and memorability is the foundation of any successful branding strategy.
+You can even use storytelling in your elevator pitch!
 As John Hegarty said, “it is very difficult buying something you can’t remember.”

 To deliver powerful stories, content needs to be short, have a great title to grab readers’ attention, be linear, and express a clear narrative.
 Also, one image is worth a thousand words!
 According to the first part of the infographic, the human brain processes images 60x faster than it processes words.
 Conclusion: visual aids such as pictures and videos play a big role in storytelling.

 The second part of the storytelling infographic deals with four different concepts.
 Namely, neural coupling, mirroring, dopamine production, and cortex activity.
 These are brain functions that trigger in the brain when a person listens to a well-told story.
 Also, messages delivered as stories can be up to 22x more memorable than just facts.
 Again, memorability!

 You’ve decided to approach your Marketing strategy through storytelling.
 Great!
 Now what?
 What type of content should you use to tell your story?
 According to the third part of the infographic, you can choose between text-only content or text+video content (blog posts, whitepapers, websites, tutorials, etc.); visual content (infographics, slideshares, social media banners, etc.); or video content (webinars, how-to videos, interviews, etc.).
 Whatever the format, make sure the content is impactful.